 How to Do the Test

-For each music clip, there are four versions: original WAV, MP3 through SBC, MP3 through aptX, and WAV through aptX.
-The four versions of each clip are presented in random order.
+For each music clip, there are five versions: original WAV, MP3 through SBC, MP3 through aptX, WAV through aptX and WAV through aptX HD.
+The five versions of each clip are presented in random order.
 Clicking on any image will let you open the associated sound clip.
 (This works in Chrome, Firefox and Explorer, but not Safari.)
 These are roughly 10MB files, so it will take several seconds to open each one.
 Use high-quality wired headphones or connect your computer to a good stereo system.
 DO NOT use Bluetooth headphones for this, because that will add an extra layer of Bluetooth processing.
 Now note which clips sound best and worst to you.
-When you're finished listening to each version of the four clips, click on the "Which Is Which?" button below the clips to find out which formats you were hearing.
-Enjoy!
+When you're finished listening to all five versions of each of the four music clips, click on the "Which Is Which?" button below the clips to find out which formats you were hearing.

 Jazz Saxophone #2